lucas0000miranda/stack-raw-pagination/README.md

 docker-compose up
 ```

-Then we copy the IpAddress from MySql container, to it you can type:
+Then we copy the IpAddress from MySql container, for that type:

 ```bash
 docker ps